NikhilKrSharma/video-intelligence/ImageDetectionV3/README.md

 ## Media Folder
 - Video files should be uploaded here (.mp4 format only)
 - All video files automatically show up in the Runner.py GUI.

+## Requirements.text
+- Contains all the necessary imports and libraries.
+- Execute this by running ```pip install -r requirements.txt```